juntossomosmais/python-fluentd-testing/README.md

 Now you can easily test your configuration with this project!

+## Using remote-interpreter

+You can use `remote-interpreter` Docker Compose service as a remote interpreter.
+It's important that you use `python3` to execute your code.

+## Run all the tests

+Simply execute the following command:

+    docker-compose up integration-tests

 ## Testing with your K8S

 After you test your configuration, you can proceed to apply your setup to your production environment.
 Now if you are in a phase where you would like to see if your configuration run in your real environment, like K8S, then you need to do a full manual process.